s0merset7/SomersetsBlog/content/posts/semgrep_intro/semgrepNotes.md

 While the instructions above will be able to guide you through ~80% of what you'll need to know for Semgrep, there are several other useful rule syntaxes that are good to know.
 I will provide a basic description of each of them followed by an example showing how to use it.
 For a more in-depth explanation of each rule, check out the [documentation](https://semgrep.dev/docs/writing-rules/rule-syntax/)

 #### **Regex Patterns**
 The five patterns we looked at before were all based on bitwise operators of the code.
-The following patterns are all based on bitwise operators of the regular expressions that can be found in the code, allowing for more specificity:
+The following patterns are all based on bitwise operators of the regular expressions that can be found in the code, allowing for more specificity.
+While there are many different types of Regex syntax, Semgrep uses [Perl Compatible Regular Expressions(PCRE)](https://learnxinyminutes.com/docs/pcre/):
 - `pattern-regex` = searches for a compatible regular expression (works best for Python)
 ```
 rules: